samuherek/.dotfiles/README.md

 [ ] software update macos and other internal tools. 'softwareupdate' 'sudo softwareupdate -i -a'

 TODO:
+[ ] make a small interactive CLI that will treplace the "init" for easy refresh of installs like homebrew formulas.

 - Programatically switch the caps lock key to escape key

 - the reduce notion does not apply